payu-india/CMS-Chatbot/docs/payouts/payouts-integration/single-transfer-integration-for-payouts.md

 ## Step 4.
 Check transfer status

 Fetch the status of the transfer by posting the merchant’s reference ID as a parameter using the Check Transfer Status API.
-For more information on Payouts statuses, refer to [Payouts Lifecycle](doc:payouts-lifecycle) For more information on Check Transfer Status API, refer to the
+For more information on Payouts statuses, refer to [Payouts Lifecycle](doc:payouts-lifecycle).
+For more information on Check Transfer Status API, refer to the

 ## Step 5.
 Integrate with webhooks